xAndrei166/bot-mod/README.md

 # running and configuring

-install discord.js version 12, quick.db (+ all of its dependencies)
+install discord.js version 12, quick.db (+ all of its garbage dependencies)